sijopkd/instagram-engagement-prediction/README.md

 ## Models built
 1) Logistic regression using TF-IDF features from Captions --> AU-ROC 0.78
 2) Logistic regression using TF-IDF features from Labels --> AU-ROC 0.80
-3) Logistic regression using TF-IDF features from both Captions and Lables --> AU-ROC 0.82
+3) Logistic regression using TF-IDF features from both Captions and Labels --> AU-ROC 0.82

 ## Results